openedx/openedx-events/docs/decisions/0013-special-exam-submission-and-review-events.rst

 Consequences
 ************

-* `Edx-exams` will emit events via the event bus to send information without needing a response.
+* `edx-exams` will emit events via the event bus to send information without needing a response.
 * Since, `edx-exams` already recieves and responds to REST requests, we will avoid creating circular dependencies because `edx-exams` will not need to send REST requests itself.
 * These events are dynamic, in that they can also be consumed by other services/applications as needed in the future.